COVID-19 Risk Assessment

 The Government condition falls into five distinct categories: requiring a respective risk assessment, with the results communicated; clear cleaning, handwashing and hygiene procedures in place; facilitating home working where feasible; maintaining social distancing on site; and a management plan to mitigate the transmission risk.

 The risk assessment, performed by a cross-functional team and under the instruction of Bentley’s Health and Safety department, highlighted the need for a redesigned manufacturing facility.

 This allows two-metre distance between workers and one-way movement paths and traffic flows.
 The washrooms across site have also been reconfigured to reduce the number of people being able to use them.

-Facemasks are now compulsory in all factory and office areas, while Bentley will maintain a work from home policy for those who are able to.
+In the summer of 2020, facemasks were made compulsory in all factory and office areas, while Bentley is maintaining a work from home policy for those who are able to.

 The robust measures ensure Bentley staff stay as safe as possible at all times.
 There is also an enhanced cleaning routine and clear guidance to the workforce on limiting the risk of infection on areas such as meeting governance, site access and travel.